galantelab/sideRETRO/docs/usage.rst

 While **sideRETRO** can't deal with CRAN files, we'll need to convert them using `samtools <http://www.htslib.org/download/>`_.
-And, some steps will require additional files, so at the beginning of a run, the files listed bellow must be at the same directory where the user is runnind **sideRETRO** or their correct paths must be supplied at the correspondent option.
+And, some steps will require additional files, so at the beginning of a run, the files listed bellow must be at the same directory where the user is running **sideRETRO** or their correct paths must be supplied at the correspondent option.
 Files are:

 1. A GTF gene annotation file from gencode project